• Skip to primary navigation

 john dory fish with a herb crust on a bed of vegetables

-What is 'à la Viennoise'?
+What is 'à la Viennoise' in French?

 Traditionally, to cook à la Viennoise, is to pan fry escalopes of veal (Wiener Schnitzel, meaning 'slice of Vienna'), poultry or fish in a mix of flour, breadcrumbs, egg and seasoning.